 If you do decide to download the iOS 14 beta, here’s how long you can expect the download and installation to take.
 Those installing beta software for the first time can expect the entire process to take 30 minutes, or longer, to complete.

-Apple is currently on its fourth version of the iOS 14 beta 4.
+Apple is currently on iOS 14 beta 8.

 - Stunning 13.3-inch Retina display with True Tone technology

 iOS 14 Beta Problems